 (D) Twenty-four hour contact report.

-(1) Each operator shall submit a twenty-four hour contact report to the chief not later than March fifteenth of each year.
+(1) Each operator and gas gathering/processing plant pipeline operator shall submit a twenty-four hour contact report to the chief not later than March fifteenth of each year.
 This written report shall contain:

 (a) The name(s), business address(es), business telephone and fax number(s),

 and e-mail addresses of its emergency contact personnel.

 (b) Any available emergency hotline number.